Towards quantum Mechanics on the curved cotangent bundle: Introduction

-yielding a minimal length as $\Delta x\geq x_\text{min}$ as well as a minimal momentum $\Delta p\geq p_\text{min}$, in other words a maximal wave length $\lambda_{\text{max}}=\hbar/p_\text{min}.$ Therefore, understanding the maximal wavelength as the radius of the cosmological horizon, it combines quantum gravitational as well as horizon-induced effects.
-Despite a number of open issues such as the inverse soccer ball problem \cite{Amelino-Camelia11}, the classical limit \cite{Casadio20,Chashchina19}, friction with the second law of thermodynamics \cite{Hanggi13}, combination with gauge symmetries \cite{Chang16} or, depending on the relativistic completion, deformation \cite{Ali09} or straight breaking \cite{Lambiase17} of Lorentz invariance, this endeavour has lead to manifold phenomenological applications \cite{Bawaj14,Bushev19,Das11,Das08,Marin13,Marin14,Das08,Ali11b,Gao16,Khodadi18a,Petruzziello20,Buoninfante20}.
+If $\ell\wp<1,$ this relation entails the existence of a minimal length $\Delta x\geq x_\text{min}=\ell/\sqrt{1-\ell^2\wp^2}$ as well as a minimal momentum $\Delta p\geq p_\text{min}=\wp/\sqrt{1-\ell^2\wp^2}$, \ie a maximal wave length $\lambda_{\text{max}}=1/p_\text{min}.$ Therefore, understanding the maximal wavelength as the radius of the cosmological horizon,\footnote{It is for this reason that the algebra in Eq. \eqref{GEuncrel} has a preferred position (the origin), where the position-dependent effect vanishes: The position of the cosmological horizon is observer-dependent.
+The observer, in turn, is situated in the origin.} it mimics quantum gravitational as well as horizon-induced effects.
+Despite a number of open issues (recently summarised in \cite{Bosso:2023aht}) such as the inverse soccer ball problem \cite{Quesne:2009vc,Tkachuk:2012gyq,Amelino-Camelia11}, the classical limit \cite{Casadio20}, depending on the relativistic completion, deformation \cite{Ali09,Bosso:2023nst} or straight breaking \cite{Lambiase17} of Lorentz invariance, this endeavour has lead to manifold phenomenological applications \cite{Bawaj14,Bushev19,Das11,Das08,Marin13,Marin14,Das08,Ali11b,Gao16,Khodadi18a,Petruzziello20,Buoninfante20}.

 Recent times have seen a merger of the areas of the GUP and curved momentum space, first through indication \cite{Chang10,Schuermann18,Dabrowski19,Dabrowski20,Petruzziello21,Singh21,Wagner21b} and finally explicitly \cite{Wagner21a}.
-In particular, in Ref. \cite{Wagner21a} it was shown by direct construction that there exists a duality relating GUP-deformed theories with quantum mechanics on nontrivial momentum space.
-Thus, in quantum theory a minimum length immediately translates to a momentum-dependent metric.
-As a result, the curvature in momentum space corresponding to the usually applied quadratic GUP is directly proportional to the noncommutativity of the coordinates in position space, a fact, which continues to hold for the nonanalytic linear quadratic GUP \cite{Ali21}.
+In particular, in \cite{Wagner21a,Wagner:2022dkc,Wagner:2022rjg} it was shown by direct construction that GUP-deformed theories can be mapped into quantum mechanics on nontrivial momentum space.
+Thus, in quantum theory a minimal length can be translated into a momentum-dependent metric.
+In other words, the dynamics may be described either by a deformed Heisenberg algebra of the type showcased in Eq. \eqref{eqn:GEUPHeis} with (apparent) flat-space Hamiltonian or by conjugate phase-space variables (satisfying the ordinary Heisenberg algebra) with a Hamiltonian describing motion on the curved cotangent bundle.
+As a result, the curvature in momentum space corresponding to the usually applied quadratic GUP is directly proportional to the noncommutativity of the coordinates in position space (see also \cite{Amelino-Camelia11}), a fact, which continues to hold for the nonanalytic linear quadratic GUP \cite{Wagner:2022dkc}.